mr-lazyindian/smart_parking_lot/README.md

 Servo : 1,
 LED : 6.

-You may include LCD module, if you wish to include. if you have any doubt regarding this project you may contact the email address mentioned below.
+You may include LCD module, if you wish to. if you have any doubt regarding this project you may contact the email address mentioned below.

 bhargavindian@outlook.com